Strategy Guide for FanDuel DFS NHL

 How to Build Your Lineup

-FanDuel has completely changed its NHL DFS roster and scoring settings for this season.
-The new system takes into account six scoring categories for skaters and four scoring categories for goalies.
+FanDuel’s scoring system takes into account six scoring categories for skaters and four scoring categories for goalies.
 The scoring system is as follows:

 Goals (G): 12 pts